Steven Windmueller, Ph.D.

 M.A., University of Cincinnati, Political Science, 1966

-During his tenure at the College, Dr. Windmueller served for ten years as the Director of the School of Jewish Nonprofit Management and in 2005 was named to the deanship of the LA campus (2006-2010).
-Between 2012-2014, he was invited to teach classes both at USC and Nanjing University (China).
+During his tenure at the College, Dr. Windmueller served for ten years as the Director of its School of Jewish Nonprofit Management and in 2005 was named to the deanship of the LA campus (2006-2010).
+In 2009 he was named to an endowed chair and in 2014 was awarded an honorary doctorate by Hebrew Union College.

-The author of four books and numerous articles, Professor Windmueller holds a Ph.D. in Political Science from the University of Pennsylvania.
+The author of four books and numerous articles, Professor Windmueller holds a Ph.D. in International Relations from the University of Pennsylvania.
 His research has been primarily focused on Jewish communal trends, anti-Semitism, and Jewish political behavior.
 His articles have appeared in a number of secular and Jewish publications.
-Recently Dr. Windmueller has devoted his research to examining the impact of the Coronavirus pandemic on the American Jewish community.